PrefectHQ/prefect/docs/concepts/overview.md

 ## Advanced Concepts

 More advanced use cases require understanding the internals of the system.
 Begin by diving into [settings](settings.md) to understand the configuration options available to you.
-You may also want to learn more about the Prefect Orion [database](/concepts/database/), which is used to persist data about flow and task run state, run history, logs, and more.
+You may also want to learn more about the Prefect [database](/concepts/database/), which is used to persist data about flow and task run state, run history, logs, and more.